vippsas/vipps-wix/README.md

 The Vipps product page is here: https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/Wix/

-See the main GitHub page for Vipps contact information, etc: https://github.com/vippsas
+See the main page for Vipps contact information, etc: https://developer.vippsmobilepay.com/

 # Description